Zine from the CancerGram 2 of 18, covering events that occurred in late 2014 and most of 2015.

 Was this a sign of what was to come?
 That I was misdiagnosed?
 He changed my meds and we scheduled another follow up.
 For the next two months, my condition worsened.

-The second medication made me leaky.
-Anal leakage is unpleasant.
+The second medication made me even more leaky.
+Anal leakage is especially unpleasant.
 It means always having a few drips of shit coming out of your asshole.
 The itching made it intolerable.
 I couldn’t sit, I couldn’t drive.
 I started carrying baby wipes with me so that I could give my anus a proper scrubbing at any time.

 This was all very upsetting.
 It was absurd.
 I was falling apart very quickly.
 I told my mother about being put on medication that I might have to take for the rest of my life.
 She said, “Welcome to the second half of life, dear.”